haalven/LLM_terminal/README.md

-ask LLMs in the terminal:
+# ask LLMs in the Terminal

 `ask_openai.py` – call the [OpenAI API](https://openai.com/api), fill in your `API_KEY`